eclipse-californium/californium/californium-proxy2/README.md

 ## Implementing a Http Forwarding Cross Proxy

 Naturally this requires a http-server, which is aware of proxy requests.
 The californium proxy2 comes with [ProxyHttpServer](https://github.com/eclipse/californium/blob/master/californium-proxy2/src/main/java/org/eclipse/californium/proxy2/ProxyHttpServer.java) implementation based on [org.apache.httpcomponents](https://hc.apache.org/).
-Currently the `httpcore` and `httpcore-nio` in version 4.4.10 is used.
+Currently the `httpcore5` in version 5.1.1 is used.

 The [ProxyHttpServer](https://github.com/eclipse/californium/blob/master/californium-proxy2/src/main/java/org/eclipse/californium/proxy2/ProxyHttpServer.java) uses a [HttpServer](https://github.com/eclipse/californium/blob/master/californium-proxy2/src/main/java/org/eclipse/californium/proxy2/HttpServer.java) and the [HttpStack](https://github.com/eclipse/californium/blob/master/californium-proxy2/src/main/java/org/eclipse/californium/proxy2/HttpStack.java), which adds the required http-request-handlers to it.
 These http-request-handler are using a [Http2CoapTranslator](https://github.com/eclipse/californium/blob/master/californium-proxy2/src/main/java/org/eclipse/californium/proxy2/Http2CoapTranslator.java) to translate the http-requests into coap-requests, which is then processed by the californium coap-stack using a coap2coap proxy.